 We ate a couple of times in the barn and it was good, not surprising food.
 The breakfast there looked great though with so much to choose from.
 On the Sunday, we had a Sunday lunch in the hayloft, which was fun.
 A buffet style gives you lots of options and you can then order hot dishes.

-The Soho farmhouse spa and other activities: a leisure camp for adults and kids alike
+The Soho Farmhouse pool, spa and other activities: a leisure camp for adults and kids alike

 You come to Soho Farmhouse Costwolds to experience the outdoors and there is plenty to keep you occupied.
 The main draw is the boat house which has an indoor heated pool which opens up into the outdoor heated pool.
 It is really, really impressive.